99robots/my-site-audit/readme.txt

 === My Site Audit ===
 Contributors: 99robots, kjbenk, charliepatel
 Donate link: https://mysiteaudit.com
-Tags:
-Requires at least: 4.0.0
+Tags: content audit, content, audit, seo, site, site audit Requires at least: 4.0.0
 Tested up to: 4.3.1
 Stable tag: 1.0.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-My Site Audit is the ultimate way to audit your site's content, drive more traffic to your site, and enhance your user engagement.
+Audit your site's content, drive more traffic and enhance your user engagement.

 == Description ==

+My Site Audit is the ultimate way to audit your site's content, drive more traffic and enhance your user engagement.

+= Features =

+* Creates an overall score for your content based on a number of different attributes
+* Creates a score for each post
+* Filter the posts you want to audit by: Published Date and Post Type
+* Set a maximum number of posts to audit
+* Sort and Filter Posts based on any attribute

+Visit our [website](https://mysiteaudit.com?utm_source=readme) for more information about how to use My Site Audit to improve your content.

+**Follow this plugin on [GitHub](https://github.com/99robots/my-site-audit)**

 == Installation ==